-Level III training is provided as needed by (1) an investigator who is not only Level III certified but highly experienced in the specific technique, (2) a highly skilled DACT staff member, or (3) other highly skilled person.
+Level III training is provided as needed by (1) an investigator who is not only Level III certified but is also an authorized trainer, (2) a highly skilled DACT staff member, or (3) other highly skilled person.

 ASU faculty members, investigators, and medical professionals who possess the required skills prior to coming to ASU may, instead of receiving training at ASU, demonstrate their experience by sending in a vita or list of published work that documents their experience with the procedures described in their protocol.
+Those skills will be verified during a post-approval monitoring session of the first procedure.

 Individuals who are not an ASU faculty member, investigator, or a medical professional must be trained at ASU for those procedures that they will perform.
 When the training has been completed and the form is signed off by the person providing the training, the form must be sent to ORIA, Mail Code 6111 or at IACUC@asu.edu.
-Submitted forms are reviewed and approved by one of the University's veterinarians.
-Once a veterinarian has approved the certification form, the trainee is considered authorized to perform the learned procedures without direct supervision.
+Submitted forms are reviewed and approved by DACT's Research Support Services (RSS).
+Once RSS has approved the certification form, the trainee is considered authorized to perform the learned procedures without direct supervision.